georapbox/js-utils/src/function/partialRight/README.md

 ```js
 partialRight(fn [, args...])
 ```
-> Creates a function that invokes `func` with `partials` **appended** to the arguments it receives.
+> Creates a function that invokes `func` with `args` **appended** to the arguments it receives.

 - `fn {Function}`

-The function to be invoked with the bound arguments.
+The function to be invoked with the partially applied arguments.

 - `[args...] {*}`

-Some number of the originally-specified arguments to be passed.
+The arguments to be partially applied.

 #### Example
 ```js